Updated in 2023, after a second visit to the city.

-I recently visited Dublin for three nights as a long weekend catch up with friends (one of who is vegetarian to add to the dietary requirements!)
+I first visited Dublin for three nights in 2018 as a long weekend catch up with friends (one of who is vegetarian to add to the dietary requirements!)
 We would normally head to Spain or Portugal but as we were catching up in August we decided to avoid the school kids and headed to Dublin for a city break instead.
 Two nights were spent with my friends but a third night I added on for work, but it meant I got to try out a couple more gluten free options.
 We rented out an apartment on air b n b which was located in Temple Bar, a little on the noisy side but a perfect location for our weekend!

 One of my friends spent some time researching for restaurants that could cater for both coeliac and veggie requirements and we ended up at Millstone restaurant on the first night, just a few minutes walk for the air b n b.
-It’s a good idea to book if you’re visiting over a weekend and the restaurant was busy.
+It’s a good idea to book if you’re visiting over a weekend as the restaurant was busy.

 Many restaurants have ‘gluten free menus’ now in England but it’s probably the first time I’ve seen a ‘Coeliac menu’ which made me relax so much quicker, something that I actually saw a lot during my weekend.

 I opted for Millstones Irish seafood chowder to start, the same dish as two of my friends – it just came with different bread.
 The taste of the chowder was absolutely amazing and it was so good to be able to eat something like this with everyone else.

 My main was the trio of Wicklow lamb that came with minted crushed baby potatoes and a red wine thyme jus.
 I loved this dish too but it defeated me – I was too full to get through it all!

 I was far too full to contemplate dessert but there was a chocolate brownie, Cointreau creme brûlée and apple pie as the Coeliac options.

 We all thoroughly enjoyed our food here and would definitely recommend this restaurant, Coeliac or not!